AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ### Interpretation
 The Volume Oscillator is used to determine the trend strength.
 If developments in the price of the share are accompanied by disproportionate volume oscillator values, this should be regarded as highly relevant.
 In this way, the indicator can be used to filter out false signals.
 Values above zero mean that the shortest moving average of the volume is above the long-term moving average.
-Rising prices with a higher short-term volume indicate a bullish scenario.
+IsSerieRising prices with a higher short-term volume indicate a bullish scenario.

 ### Usage
 ```cs